Things to Do in Brentwood

 Catch a live concert or go see a free movie at the park.
 Friday evenings during our warm summer season need not be either boring or expensive.
 The city organizes Starry Nights, a free concert series at the City Park in downtown Brentwood, from 7 pm to 9 pm.
 In addition, from time to time during the warm season, the City also sponsors a movie night at the park.

 More from Parks and Recs.
 Brentwood’s Parks and Recreation Department always have something brewing for the community – a family event, a class for kids, adults, or seniors, sports leagues, and more.
 Check out the most recent Brentwood Parks and Recreation Activities Guide here.
 We’ve also found the pages for the neighboring towns’ activities guides that you can check out:

-If you’re 55 or better, this one’s for you!
+If you are 55 or older, this ones for you!
 Our town has an active senior community, with a range of activities, classes, and events geared at those 55 or better.
 We have a page dedicated for you on our website and we also regularly post the Brentwood Senior Citizens’ Club’s events and activities.
 Here is the Brentwood Senior Citizens’ Club’s current newsletter to get a feel of what activities are in store for you.

 Buy fresh, buy local at the farmer's market.
 On Saturday mornings from 8 am to 12 noon starting in early-spring and lasting until mid- to late-fall.
 Check out this page for more information about the Brentwood Farmers Market.

 Bike for fun and fitness.
 Do you know that Brentwood has been awarded a bronze medal for being a bike-friendly community?
 The city has miles of bike-friendly areas for bike enthusiasts.

 Take a hike.
 We are fortunate to live in a place blessed with miles and miles of hiking trails.
 It is definitely a waste not to take advantage!